mreguant/retail-competition-trends/README.md

   - `CategoricalArrays` v0.9.7
   - `RegressionTables` v0.5.3
   - the program "`0_setup.jl`" will install all dependencies, and should be run once.
-- R 3.4.3
-  - `dplyr` (0.8.3)
-  - the file "`0_setup.R`" will install all dependencies, and should be run once prior to running other programs.

 The main file to run the whole repository uses the Windows Command Prompt, which may require Windows 10 or higher.